satellite-image-deep-learning/techniques/README.md

 * [dubai-satellite-imagery-segmentation](https://github.com/ayushdabra/dubai-satellite-imagery-segmentation) -> due to the small dataset, image augmentation was used
 * [nz_convnet](https://github.com/weiji14/nz_convnet) -> A U-net based ConvNet for New Zealand imagery to classify building outlines
 * [HED-UNet](https://github.com/khdlr/HED-UNet) -> a model for simultaneous semantic segmentation and edge detection, examples provided are glacier fronts and building footprints using the Inria Aerial Image Labeling dataset
+* [glacier_mapping](https://github.com/krisrs1128/glacier_mapping) -> Mapping glaciers in the Hindu Kush Himalaya, Landsat 7 images, Shapefile labels of the glaciers, Unet with dropout

 ### Instance segmentation
 For detection of very small objects this may a good approach, but can struggle seperating individual objects that are closely spaced.